MPA Program Director Reflects on Public Policy Research Passion

 Dr. Allyson Holbrook smiles at camera.

-Meet UIC’s new Master of Public Administration (MPA) program director, Dr. Allyson Holbrook.
-Since joining UIC over 20 years ago, Dr. Holbrook has developed her courses to reflect her passion for research in public policy and the role of public opinion.
+Meet UIC’s Master of Public Administration (MPA) program director, Dr. Allyson Holbrook.
+Since joining UIC over 20 years ago, Dr. Holbrook developed her courses to reflect her passion for research in public policy and the role of public opinion.

 My undergraduate degree is in political science and psychology, and my master’s degree and PhD is in social psychology, with a focus on political psychology.
 I’m particularly interested in measuring public opinion about public policy issues and the role of public opinion in the policy-making process.